gleisonsdm/Kuifje-Documentation/Chapter 02/Set.md

 | --- | --- | --- |
 | 1.00 | 1.00 | S [ R 1.0, R 2.0, R 3.0 ] |

-## A whole program constructed by using set
+## A whole program constructed by using sets
-A set also can be used as a value as well (i.e. as 1, 2, ...).
-After assigning the values to a variable, it is possible to associated values with probabilities.

-The program is the following:
+A set is itself a value, and can be assigned probabilities.

+For instance, the following program assigns uniform probability over sets v1, v2.

 ```python
 v1 = set {1, 1};
 v2 = set {0, 0};